The Stowaway (1958 film): Critical reception

 The Sydney Morning Herald, reviewing the film in May 1960, said "Robinson has little dramatic idea of how to handle his people (particularly Reggiani) or his plot.
 His flat treatment slows the treasure chase to a crawl.
 Clumsy cutting, and stilted voice-dubbing for the Continental players, are technical faults astonishing in so elaborate a production.
 The natural beauties of Tahiti... are some consolation."

-The Age called it "a snail-paced adaptation" and complained about "the weird collection of actors" and "sad appearance of an ageing Arletty" although commented the color shots of Tahiti, its lagoons, girls and dances may warm your winter's day.
+Colin Bennett of The Age called it "a snail-paced adaptation" and complained about "the weird collection of actors" and "sad appearance of an ageing Arletty" although commented the color shots of Tahiti, its lagoons, girls and dances may warm your winter's day.
 Unfortunately nothing else about the picture will."

-Filmink claimed the main problem of the film was not casting Raffety, the poor script, and too many scenes indoors.
-However "the acting is accomplished, Martine Carol is a lot of fun (she looks like a Gold Coast cougar, with her deep tan and peroxide hair), Boehm was solid, Livesey and Lye are entertaining, it’s fun to see Arletty pop up, ditto Australian actors like Reg Lye, Doris Fitton (a gossipy tourist) and James Condon (ship’s purser), and the Tahitian setting is interesting.
-That doesn’t mean the film worked.
-And it didn’t.
-Although it could have."
+Filmink claimed the main problem of the film was the absence of Raffety, the poor script, and the fact too many scenes were set indoors rather than taking advantage of Tahiti's scenry.
+However it felt "the acting is accomplished, Martine Carol is a lot of fun (she looks like a Gold Coast cougar, with her deep tan and peroxide hair), Boehm was solid, Livesey and Lye are entertaining, it’s fun to see Arletty pop up, ditto Australian actors like Reg Lye, Doris Fitton (a gossipy tourist) and James Condon (ship’s purser), and the Tahitian setting is interesting.
+That doesn’t mean the film worked... although it could have."